TheKevJames/packtex/README.md

 Installation
 ============
 PackTeX is now available from [PyPI](https://pypi.python.org/pypi/packtex/)!
-You can instll the latest beta with:
+You can install the latest beta with:

     pip install packtex --pre